-- Each row under that is a single record.
+Each row under that is a single record.

-- Each column is a single variable.
+Each column is a single variable.

-- Every column should be consistent.
+Every column should be consistent.

 All numbers should have the same number of decimal places.
 All dates should be formatted consistently.
-All Text fields should use controlled vocabulary.
+All text fields should use controlled vocabulary.
 All coded values should be consistent.
 Etc.

-Color and comments may not migrate into new formats and the meaning of colors are easily forgotten.
 Instead, add another column with the information you want to note

-- Don't leave cells empty
+Don't leave cells empty.

-- Put notes in a separate file
+Put notes in a separate file.

-- Double check your dates, numeric fields, and gene names
+Double check your dates, numeric fields, and gene names

 Excel has many bad habits related to dates and numeric fields.
 It auto-formats fields that it perceives to be dates.
 If you're using a Mac to open an Excel file that was created on a Windows machine, you might notice a 4-year variation in the dates.
-A recent study found a large number of paper have gene name errors where Excel converted the names of some genes to dates.
+A recent study found a large number of papers have gene name errors where Excel converted the names of some genes to dates.
 Excel does not support dates prior to January 1, 1900 (or 1904 if using a Mac).